Snoring and apnea cause:

 Clinically proven sleep solutions based on Cognitive Behavioral Therapy for Insomnia (CBT-I)

 Dr. Dan Gartenberg will review your Circul+ data, which provides more accurate SpO2 data than wearables like Oura, Whoop and Apple Watch to evaluate your breath health.
-He will get you you on track to the best sleep of your life and connect you with members of the clinical care team.
+He will get you on track to the best sleep of your life and connect you with members of the clinical care team.

 Solutions to your sleep, snoring, and healthspan are one step away

 1-5 nights of using the Circul+ smart ring will provide a strong indication of your breathing health.
 From there we will place you on a journey to get quick solutions to your sleep health that include medical diagnoses of sleep disorders and treatment options.
 A doctor will be available to evaluate if a Mandibular Advancement Device (MAD), a proven solution for snoring, sleep apnea, and upper airway resistance is right for you.
+Alternatively, a CPAP or other treatment option may be more appropriate.

 Meet Dr. Dan Gartenberg